JulianMunguia04/Chat-App-Sockets/README.md

 # Chat-App-Sockets
-Learning web sockets with node socketio and express
+Learning web sockets with node sockets (ws) and express